Emergent chirality and enantiomeric selectivity in layered NbOX$_2$ crystals

-We test this hypothesis by recomputing the BOES of the $\Gamma_{1}^{-}$ mode in the presence of an electric field $\mathbf{E}$ applied parallel to the $a^{*}$ reciprocal lattice vector, with an intensity of $10^{-5}\ \mathrm{a.u.}$.
-As shown in Fig. \ref{fig:4}(b), the electric field breaks the mirror symmetry and favors the left-handed enantiomer, while reversing the direction of the electric field would favour the right-handed enantiomer.
-This ability to control the handedness by manipulating the external electric field, along with the small energy barrier between the two enantiomers, provides a mechanism for selecting a desired handedness through the simple procedure outlined in Fig. \ref{fig:4}(c).
+As previously discussed, the energy barrier between the enantiomers is only a few meV (Fig. \ref{fig:2}(b)), indicating that a transition between them is feasible.
+In the $C2/m$ structure, mirror and inversion symmetries relate $(R_1, R_2, \Gamma)$ to $(R_1, R_2, -\Gamma)$, so breaking these symmetries will lift the degeneracy and energetically favour one enantiomer.
+To test this, we recomputed the BOES of the $\Gamma_1^{-}$ mode under an electric field $\mathbf{E}$ of $5.14\ \mathrm{MV/m}$ applied along the $a^{*}$ direction, which is nearly perpendicular to the mirror plane.
+As shown in Fig.~\ref{fig:4}(b), the field breaks mirror symmetry and favours the left-handed enantiomer, while reversing $\mathbf{E}$ would favour the right-handed one.
+Combined with the small energy barrier, this provides a viable mechanism to select a desired handedness by manipulating an external field, as illustrated in Fig.~\ref{fig:4}(c).
 Assuming the system initially hosts an equal population of both enantiomers, applying the electric field breaks the degeneracy between them.
-Raising the temperature further lowers the energy barrier by exploiting anharmonic effects and allows for the transition from one enantiomer to the other.
-Finally, by lowering the temperature and removing the electric field, the population of the desired enantiomer becomes highly biased.
+Utilizing temperature or pressure as stabilizing factors effectively lowers the energy barrier by exploiting anharmonic effects, thereby facilitating the transition from one enantiomer to the other.
+Subsequently, by reducing these stabilizing forces and removing the electric field, the population of the desired enantiomer becomes highly biased.